Regular procedure

 Şomcuta Mare: The Regional Centre collaborates with the same interpreters as last year, in the following languages: Farsi, Dari, Arabic, English and French and they also have Somali, Bengali interpreters.
 Double interpretation was not used during 2022.

-Stakeholders interviewed also reported that there is a limited number of female interpreters in the asylum procedure.
+Stakeholders interviewed also reported that there is a limited number of female interpreters in the asylum procedure as of 2022.
 For example, in the Regional Centre of Galaţi, there is a female interpreter for Arabic, English, French, Russian and Ukrainian and Turkish.
 In Giurgiu, there are female interpreters for Arabic, French, English and Russian, according to the director of the centre.
-However, the JRS representative stated the contrary, that there are no female interpreters.
+However, the JRS representative stated that there wereno female interpreters.
 In Rădăuţi there are female interpreters for English/French, Russian and Arabic.
-In Şomcuta Mare there is a female Bengali, English and French interpreter and in Timişoara there are female interpreters for Arabic (2-3), French, English, Russian.
+In Şomcuta Mare there is a female Bengali, English and French interpreter and in Timișoara there are female interpreters for Arabic (2-3), French, English, Russian.
 In Bucharest there are 2-3 female interpreters for Arabic and one for English, Tigrinya, French and Russian.

 All the stakeholders interviewed stated that asylum seekers may request an interpreter or case officer to be of a specific gender, but in practice this is not possible in most of the cases, due to the lack of interpreters and lack of female case officers in some of the centres.